 Stone Fruit Crisp features a blend of seasonal stone fruits.
 Showcasing an array of colorful plums, bing cherries, and fresh peaches, this dessert features the best of early summer.
 Taking it up to an even higher level, it’s topped with a nutty granola that’s laced with chocolate chips.

-A while back we made a peach crisp on the grill, it was a big hit with a lot of people.
 Besides peaches, we’ve had a variety of seasonal fruits on hand lately.
-Since we all know that left uneaten they don’t last long, I decided to put another crisped dessert entrée together, this time using our cottage oven.
+Since we all know that left uneaten they don’t last long, I decided to put another crisped dessert entrée together, this time using our cottage oven.©Platter Talk

 You may have noticed that I put this stone fruit crisp together using multiple small baking vessels.
 Two small oven safe bowls, and a baby cast iron skillet.
 A couple of the boys got their very own serving, and the rest shared from the skillet portion.
 Fresh and fun to put together, this stone fruit crisp is remarkably delicious.
 Simple and rustic, the components of this would make a wonderful pastry filling as well.
 The peaches we used added a pleasing contrast to both the plums and bing cherries.
 Of course the granola gave a sweet, chewy and very nice finish.
 Scott remarked on the occasional bite of chocolate offered by this variety of Gold Girl Granola.
 I hope that you try a stone fruit crisp this summer.
 You’re sure to find a variety that will suit your taste and it’s a great way to use up some of the season’s best offerings. -Dan